typhoidgenomics/genotyphi/README.md

 * [Original Python implementation](https://github.com/katholt/genotyphi/blob/main/README.md#original-implementation-pre-mapped-data), which takes as input **BAM or VCF files that the user has already generated** by mapping Illumina reads to the reference genome CT18.
 It also detects the QRDR and *acrB* mutations listed in 'AMR_mutation_alleles.csv' in this repository.

-The GenoTyphi scheme is also available via the online analysis platform [Pathogenwatch](https://pathogen.watch/), which facilitates automated analysis of Typhi genomic reads or assemblies as described in [this paper](https://www.nature.com/articles/s41467-021-23091-2).
+The GenoTyphi scheme is also available via the online analysis platform [Pathogenwatch](https://pathogen.watch/), which facilitates automated analysis of Typhi genome assemblies as described in [this paper](https://www.nature.com/articles/s41467-021-23091-2).

 **Whichever tool you use to access the GenoTyphi scheme, please cite the [GenoTyphi paper](https://doi.org/10.1093/infdis/jiab414).**